freesewing/markdown/org/docs/patterns/benjamin/cutting/en.md

-Benjamin is ar rather simple pattern, but your options will determine what needs to be cut out.
-Below are two typicaly layouts.
+Benjamin is a rather simple pattern, but your options will determine what needs to be cut out.
+Below are two typical layouts.

 ## Without adjustment ribbon